27 Helpful Banff Travel Tips to Know

 The Weather in the Rockies

 The weather in the Rockies changes all the time.
 We can get sunshine, snow, and rain all within an hour.
-If you’re looking at your Apple weather app and see that it has a “rain cloud” the entire week of your vacation just relax.
+If you’re looking at your Apple weather app and see that it has a “rain cloud” for the entire week of your vacation, just relax.
 It’s pretty unlikely it will rain the entire time.
-Apple Weather will show rain for the entire day, even if it’s forecast just to rain for an hour.
+Apple Weather will show rain for the entire day, even if it’s forecasted to rain for an hour.
 (Side note – it’s also the WORST app to use for the weather here).

 We recommend getting to know Windy.com, Environment Canada, and Accuweather.
 None of them are perfect, but one of them is always the least wrong.